M-Osky/dataset_fixer/README.md

 Some of the modules have more functionalities not activated by default, like replace column separator.
 It can input/replace missing genotypes in different ways:
-- SNP is missing in few samples: global mode (most frequent genotype), population mode, customized value (including 0 to keep it as missing).
+- SNP is missing in few samples: global mode (most frequent genotype), population mode, customized value (including "0" to keep it as missing).
-- SNP is missing in most of the samples of the population: global mode, customized value (including 5 to differentiate it or 0)
+- SNP is missing in most of the samples of the population: global mode, customized value (including "5" to differentiate it as a deletion or "0" to keep it as missing)

 This has been bash directly in the working directory and in another path with no problems.
 All the output files will be generated in the path where your input file is at.